woa-vayu/M3K-Helper/README.md

 # M3K Helper

 > [!WARNING]
-> We're not responsible for bricked devices, missing recovery partitions, dead microSD cards, dead cats or dogs, nuclear wars or you getting fired because you flash UEFI, provision modems or dump sensors from this app.
+> We're not responsible for anything that happens with your device.

 ## Project status